dhoneyman/ReadMeGenerator/README.md

-# Read me generator
+# Read Me Generator

 ## Description

-  * Motivations - building the best there ever was.
+  * Motivations - To build a robust and helpful read me generator to steamline the process of building them in the future..
-  * Reason for building - a lot.
+  * Reason for building - Because I ultimately wanted to make my own life easier and learn something new.
-  * Problem solved - I now have a read me generator.
+  * Problem solved - I now will be able to make a read me file more easily .
-  * Lessons learned - too many to list
+  * Lessons learned - I learned a lot about communication back and forth between files and about inquirer

 ## Table of Contents